Sunday, August 3, 2014

 A Tummy For Tofu

 Made of ground soybeans, tofu is one of the easiest and most available substitutes one can ever find.
-Not only limited to supermarkets, tofu is available even in the smallest neighborhood market at a price so affordable, it should be considered gold for those taking the veggie route.
+Not only limited to supermarkets, tofu is available even in the smallest neighborhood market at a price so affordable, it should be considered gold for those taking the healthier route.
 Tofu, though a really good vegetarian choice, is as tasteless as air.
 Unless included in a dish of meat or fish, as a stand alone, it absolutely makes no sense to eat.
 For it to make a palatable mark, though, you need to up it's game by giving it a bit of that creative culinary touch.
-At first I thought of just frying it and making and dipping it in vinegar and garlic but I found it too common.
+At first I thought of just frying it and dipping it in vinegar and garlic but I found it too common.
 So how was I to cook this?
-Here's what I did as per the neat suggestion of my friend.
+Here's what I did.

 I realize that there are many ways on how to cook different things.
-You can stir fry, saute, boil or steam but my friend is right in saying that nothing beats breading when it comes to horribly tasteless grub like tofu.
-I gathered the following ingredients which were already in my pantry (less the cost, really) together to begin my tofu food trip: flour, garlic salt, cumin, cinnamon (what?
-I thought my friend was crazy), pepper, liquid seasoning and Crispy Fry breading, garlic flavor.
+You can stir fry, saute, boil or steam but nothing beats breading when it comes to horribly tasteless grub like tofu.
+I gathered the following ingredients which were already in my pantry (less the cost, really) together to begin my tofu food trip: flour, garlic salt, cumin, cinnamon (you read that right), pepper, liquid seasoning and Crispy Fry breading, garlic flavor.

 Once done, I poured the Crispy Fry breading into a another saucer and set them all aside.

 The tofu I purchased came in 3"x 3" squares.
 I cut them in fours and cut the fours in half, so that's 8 strips per tofu square.
 Thirty-two pieces.
-Not bad for sharing by three people.
+Not bad for sharing, really.

 I swirled the tofu into the flour batter, rolled it up in the breading and fried the tofu in heated oil until golden brown.
 Leaving each piece to drain in paper towels, I came up with a plateful of the crispiest, most flavorful tofu strips I've ever had.
 And the cinnamon was a unique touch to it.
-I'm glad I listened to her when she forced me to add it in.
 A deliriously delicious treat for the meat-deprived.
 You don't feel the deprivation at all.

-For new vegetarians and pro-vegetarians alike, the choices are, in reality, truly endless.
+For those who are taking the path to the healthy, the choices are, in reality, truly endless.
 One need not go beyond the four walls of their kitchen to discover food that could turn up to be remarkable revelations.
 One should only sprinkle a little bit of that wild imagination into a bowl of simple ingredients for an outcome of stupendous flavorful proportions.
-Who says being vegetarian equals tasteless?
+Who says going healthy equals tasteless?
 Discover!

 No comments: